 A good parent app provider will have a suite of integrated products.
-While you may just be looking for a school app with parent communication and club management, for now, you may want to add cashless payments and meal management later.
+For now, you may just be looking for a school app with parent communication and club management.
+But you may want to add cashless payments and meal management later.
 Be sure to check that you’re able to build a bespoke package that’s best designed to suit your needs and help you stay on top of your budget.

 11. Does the app facilitate system permissions?

 You’ll probably want to restrict some staff access for things like financial information or changing settings of what parents can view on the parent app.
 Ask about whether the system allows a hierarchal structure of permissions to be set and what these are.